 Create a Cute Pumpkin Turkey Centerpiece for Thanksgiving

-This is a fun autumn project that’s easy to make for children of all ages (with a parent's help), and looks fanstastic on the dining table.
+This is a fun autumn project that’s easy to make for children of all ages (with a parent's help), and it looks fanstastic on the dining table.
 My kids and I like to write what we're thankful for on the paper tail feathers, too.

-To help you out, we made a template for the turkey head, wings and feathers, that you can download here; it's sized for a standard 8.5 x 11-inch letter size sheet of paper.
+To help you out, we made a template for the turkey head, wings and feathers, that you can download here; it's formatted for a standard 8.5 x 11-inch letter size sheet of paper.

-- Heavy construction paper in rich fall colors (we used brown, orange, yellow, red, and black)
+- Heavy construction paper in rich fall colors (we use brown, orange, yellow, red, and black)